 All students living in traditional single-student housing are to be inside a traditional single-student apartment building during the curfew hours listed below.
-Males may be in Foundation or Heritage.
-Females may be in Trulock or Beazell.
+Males may be in Trulock or Foundation.
+Females may be in Heritage or Beazell.
 The only reasons a single-student resident may receive permission to be outside of their designated apartment building during curfew hours are for an emergency, after-curfew work schedule, or approved "Late Night" privilege.
+The curfew policy is as follows: